-Olympus E-M5 versus Olympus PEN-F
+Olympus E-M5 vs PEN-F

 The Olympus OM-D E-M5 and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in February 2012 and January 2016.
 Both the E-M5 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-M5 has a resolution of 15.9 megapixel, whereas the PEN-F provides 20.2 MP.
+The E-M5 has a resolution of 15.9 megapixels, whereas the PEN-F provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (17 percent) than the Olympus E-M5.
 However, the PEN-F is slightly heavier (0 percent) than the E-M5.
 It is worth mentioning in this context that the E-M5 is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-While the two cameras under review share the same sensor size, the PEN-F offers a higher resolution of 20.2 megapixel, compared with 15.9 MP of the E-M5.
-This megapixel advantage translates into a 13 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the PEN-F offers a higher resolution of 20.2 megapixels, compared with 15.9 MP of the E-M5.
+This megapixels advantage translates into a 13 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the PEN-F has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.34μm versus 3.76μm for the E-M5).
 However, it should be noted that the PEN-F is much more recent (by 3 years and 11 months) than the E-M5, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
 Coming back to sensor resolution, it should be mentioned that the PEN-F has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the E-M5, the PEN-F has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).